Akhmad Kadyrov

-Akhmad-Khadzhi Abdulkhamidovich Kadyrov (23 August 1951 – 9 May 2004) was a Russian politician and revolutionary who served as Chief Mufti of the Chechen Republic of Ichkeria in the 1990s during and after the First Chechen War.
-At the outbreak of the Second Chechen War he switched sides, offering his service to the Russian government, and later became the President of the Chechen Republic from 5 October 2003, acting as head of administration since July 2000.
+Akhmat-Khadzhi Abdulkhamidovich Kadyrov (23 August 1951 – 9 May 2004) was a Chechen politician and revolutionary who served as Chief Mufti of the Chechen Republic of Ichkeria in the 1990s during and after the First Chechen War.
+At the outbreak of the Second Chechen War he switched sides, offering his service to the Russian government, and later became the President of the Chechen Republic from 5 October 2003, having acted as head of administration since July 2000.

 On 9 May 2004, he was assassinated by Chechen Islamists in Grozny, by a bomb blast during a Victory Day memorial parade.
 His son, Ramzan Kadyrov, who led his father's militia, became his successor in March 2007 as the President of the Chechen Republic.

 Early life

-Akhmad Abdulkhamidovich Kadyrov was born in Karaganda in the Kazakh Soviet Socialist Republic on 23 August 1951 to a Chechen family that had been expelled from Chechnya during the deportation of the Chechens and Ingush.
+Akhmat Abdulkhamidovich Kadyrov was born in Karaganda in the Kazakh Soviet Socialist Republic on 23 August 1951 to a Chechen family that had been expelled from Chechnya during the deportation of the Chechens and Ingush.
 In April 1957, his family returned to Shalinsky District of the Chechen-Ingush ASSR.
 In 1980, he started studying Islam at Mir-i Arab Madrasah in Bukhara, and followed by studying at Islamic University in Tashkent, Uzbek SSR, from 1982 to 1986.
 In the early 1990s, he returned to Chechnya, and founded the Islamic Institute in the village of Kurchaloy.

-First Chechen War

 Following the Chechen declaration of independence, he became a supporter of the president Dzhokhar Dudayev.
 Kadyrov fought prominently in the First Chechen War on the Chechen side as a militia commander.
-In 1995, he was appointed Chief Mufti of Chechen Republic of Ichkeria.
-Following the outbreak of violence between Moscow and Chechen separatists, Kadyrov declared that "There are a million Chechens, and 150 million Russians.
+In 1995, he was appointed Chief Mufti of the Chechen Republic of Ichkeria and correspondingly Chairperson of the Spiritual Administration of the Muslims of the Chechen Republic.
+Following the outbreak of violence between Moscow and Chechen separatists, Kadyrov reportedly declared that "There are a million Chechens, and 150 million Russians.
 If every Chechen kills 150 Russians, we will win."
+He later denied that, noting that he urged to kill as many Russians as possible.